craftcms/docs/docs/4.x/config/README.md

 Craft doesn’t require your variables to follow any kind of naming convention, but it will automatically discover [some specific environment variables](#environment-overrides) for general and database settings.

-The `.env` file is the only place where secrets should be stored.
+For most installations, the `.env` file is the only place where secrets should be stored.
 Avoid checking it in to version control!

 ::: tip
 Some platforms (especially those with ephemeral filesystems) provide a GUI for managing environment variables in lieu of using a `.env` file, and will automatically inject them when the server or process starts. `App::env()` is still the recommended method for retrieving environment variables set in this way.